Growing Areca Palm Indoors can be quite rewarding if you follow the right steps and the plant will continue to thrive for a long time!

 Pests & Diseases

 Be careful of red spider mites, whitefly, scales, and mealybugs.
-Cleaning the plant, using a powerful jet of water, will get rid of them.
+Cleaning the plant, using a powerful jet of water should remove them.

 In diseases, you don’t need to worry about much except for root rot.
 Avoid overwatering to save your plant from it.